greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

 To upgrade PL/Container, you save the current configuration, upgrade PL/Container, and then restore the configuration after upgrade.
 There is no need to update the Docker images when you upgrade PL/Container.

-**Note:** Before you perform this upgrade procedure, ensure that you have migrated your PL/Container package from your previous Greenplum Database installation to your new Greenplum Database installation.
+> **Note** Before you perform this upgrade procedure, ensure that you have migrated your PL/Container package from your previous Greenplum Database installation to your new Greenplum Database installation.
 Refer to the [gppkg](../utility_guide/ref/gppkg.html) command for package installation and migration information.

-**Note:** You cannot upgrade to PL/Container 3 Beta.
+> **Note** You cannot upgrade to PL/Container 3 Beta.
 To install PL/Container 3 Beta, first save and then uninstall your existing PL/Container software.
 Then follow the instructions in [Install PL/Container](#install_pl_utility).

 To upgrade, perform the following procedure: